Wraaath/docs/traefik/README.md

 # Traefik reverse-proxy configuration in docker-compose with Cloudflare and Let's Encrypt
 Stolen from [TechnoTim's docs](https://github.com/techno-tim/techno-tim.github.io/tree/master/reference_files/traefik-portainer-ssl/traefik) \
-You need a Linux machine with Docker & docker-compose and a domain with Cloudflare DNS servers configured.

 * [Getting-started](#getting-started)
 * [docker-compose.yml](#docker-compose)